Skip to main content

 FAQ: Can Turtl integrate with DAM (Digital Asset Management) tool?

-Turtl Docs can appear in DAM (e.g. Paperfly), but pulling in images, videos, PDFs, etc. from a customer’s DAM to Turtl is currently not supported, as Turtl’s media library does not offer features like filtering, labeling, categorization, search, etc. that would typically exist in a Digital Asser Management tool.
+Turtl Docs can appear in DAM (e.g., Paperfly), but pulling in images, videos, PDFs, etc. from a customer’s DAM to Turtl is currently not supported, as Turtl’s media library does not offer features like filtering, labeling, categorization, search, etc. that would typically exist in a Digital Asset Management tool.

 Did this answer your question?